An intro to the Rosa Restaurant theme for WordPress

 WPin Disclaimer – Paid for review

 This review of Rosa was actually paid for by the theme developer themselves.
 In no way did this influence my end opinion as I write objectively about WordPress themes and plugins from an end user point of view.
 The utmost care was taken performing this review and any issues that I encountered have been mentioned (if any).

-If you would like to submit your theme for review here on WPin please use the form below to get in touch.
+If you would like to submit your theme for review here on WPin please get in touch here.
 Hope you enjoyed the review of the Rosa WordPress theme, scroll down for an overall verdict warts and all 🙂

 Rosa WordPress theme review

 The theme itself is very easy to use, it's well styled and if used properly it could make the difference in being noticed and attracting new customers to your restaurant.
 That being said I thought I'd give you a pros and cons list.

 - It's fast it does load real quick and I'm on a shared host